Bigidity/MemoryStore/docs/EXP.md

 - Attempts to identify and remove expired entries from HashMaps, SortedMaps, and Queues
 - Reports warnings through the WarningOccurred event if cleanup encounters non-critical issues

-**Notes:**
+!!! warning
-- The current implementation is incomplete and needs further development
+    The current implementation is incomplete.
+The function exists but the actual logic for identifying and removing expired entries is not fully implemented.
-- This function is primarily called by the auto-cleanup system, but can be manually triggered

 **Example of manual cleanup:**
 ```lua
 -- Force an immediate cleanup
 MemoryStore:ClearExpiredEntries()
 ```

+!!! warning "Important"
+    Manually calling this function is not recommended until the implementation is complete.

 ## Current Limitations